Non-expansive bijections between unit balls of Banach spaces (A technical version with some boring proofs included): Preliminaries

 By the convexity of the function $x \mapsto \|x\|_X$, the directional derivative exists.
 If $E \subset X$ is a subspace and $u$ is a smooth point of $S_E$ then $u^*|_E$ (the restriction of $u^*$ to $E$) is the unique norm-one linear functional on $E$ that satisfies $u^*|_E(u) = 1$ (the supporting functional at point $u$).
-In general $u^*: X \to \R$ is not linear, but it is sub-additive, positively homogeneous and possesses the following property: for arbitrary $y_1, y_2 \in X$
+In general $u^*: X \to \R$ is not linear, but it is sub-additive and positively homogeneous: